kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 - select `Launch instance` to launch the server.
 - select the instance and use `EC2 instance connect` or `ssh client(Git bash)` to connect to the server on the terminal.

 - On your terminal Run
+- SSH into your Linux EC2 instance in your source region and check if docker is install and active using this commands:
 ```
 docker ps #to see the containers.
 ```